Protecting Hector's and Māui dolphins

 Fishing is the greatest known human threat to Hector's and Māui dolphins.
 Set nets are the biggest threat to the dolphins – they can get tangled in them and drown.
 Hector's dolphins have also been caught in trawl nets, but this happens less often.

-MPI has set net and trawling restrictions in place around the North and South islands to reduce the chances of entanglement.
+We have set net and trawling restrictions in place around the North and South islands to reduce the chances of entanglement.

 - 8,000 square kilometres have trawl restrictions.